 Bandwidth (Mbits) = Frame Size (Kb) * 1024 * 8 * FPS * the Number of Cameras / 1000000

 If you are having trouble finding all the necessary information required, you may check this post for detailed instructions about IP camera bandwidth calculation.

-Also, you can use online tools, such as the IP camera bandwidth calculator, to see the internet speed requirement for your IP cameras to work, and get normal video streaming.
+Editor's Tip: The Internet speed needed for security cameras is around 1Mbps and up to 2.5Mbps for higher resolution videos.
+So, you can use online tools, such as the IP camera bandwidth calculator, to see the internet speed requirement for your IP cameras to work, and get normal video streaming.

 If you are concerned that an IP camera will load down your home network, here's a look at some things that you can do to reduce the amount of bandwidth it will use.